-Sometimes, especially with the Health Blank, there are Annual Statement lines that include non-actuarial components.
+Sometimes, especially with the Health Blank, there are Annual Statement lines that include both actuarial and non-actuarial components.
+If an applicable line item is part of the mandatory scope of the Opinion, e.g., page 3 line 1, then both the actuarial and non-actuarial components of that line are relevant to the Opinion.
+However, for a line item that is not included in the mandatory scope of the Opinion, the appointed actuary may have decided to include only the actuarial balances recorded on that line item within the Opinion's scope.
 In such cases, it can be helpful if the appointed actuary itemizes the components of the Annual Statement lines, so the scope is more clearly understood rather than opining on only part of a line and not discussing the rest of the line or why only part is being opined on.